APPROACHING DEATH

 A poem expressing the thoughts, pictures, aspirations fit to be perused during the days of the approach of death,

-The most triumphant, jubilant poem.
+The most triumphant, jubilant poem,

-This ought to express the sentiment of great jubilant glee for great deaths—in battle, in martyrdom—for great renunciations—for love, for friendship —especially for the close of life (the close of a great true life)—
+This ought to express the sentiment of great jubilant glee for great deaths—in battle, in martyrdom,

 I have prepared myself for that purpose.

-Let me look back a moment,
+But let me look back a moment,

 An old man gathering youthful memories and blooms that youth itself cannot,